apache/skywalking-banyandb/docs/README.md

 - **Installation**.
 Instruments about how to download and onboard BanyanDB server, Banyand.
 - **Clients**.
 Some native clients to access Banyand.
-- **Schema**.
-Pivotal database native resources.
+- **Observability**.
+Learn how to effectively monitor, diagnose and optimize Banyand.
+- **Concept**.
+Learn the concepts of Banyand.
+Includes the architecture, data model, and so on.
 - **CRUD Operations**.
 To create, read, update, and delete data points or entities on resources in the schema.
-- **Observability**.
-Learn how to effectively monitor, diagnose and optimize Banyand.

 You might also find these links interesting: